-If you want to play Buddy Simulator 1984, but it doesn't offer the Visual accessibility features you require, this similar game extends the Visual accessibility:
+If you want to play Buddy Simulator 1984, but it doesn't offer the Visual accessibility features you require, these similar games extend the Visual accessibility:

-Buddy Simulator 1984 has 2 accessibility features for Audio which deal with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.
+We've documented 2 accessibility features for Audio in Buddy Simulator 1984 which deal with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.